expo/snack/CONTRIBUTING.md

 Testing is done using [Jest](https://jestjs.io/https://jestjs.io/), the delightful JavaScript Testing Framework.

 1. Create a test for your feature in the appropriate `src/__tests__` directory (if the file doesn't exist already, create it with the `*-test.ts` or `*-test.tsx` extension).
-2. Run the test with `yarn test` and ensure it completes succesfully.
+2. Run the test with `yarn test` and ensure it completes successfully.
 Use mocks when possible to reduce dependencies on online services and to speed up the test.

 ## 📝 Writing a Commit Message